makyo/florilegium.ink/content/and-flowers-wreathe-your-sleeping-form/summer.md

 next: "and-flowers-wreathe-your-sleeping-form/autumn"
 ---

-As the year continues on its upward spiral, we come to one of those strange apogees of the longest day.
+As the year continues on its upward spiral, we come to one of those strange apogees of the year: the longest day.
 Strange because yes, of course it bears meaning as the longest day, and yet the start of Summer never seems to fall directly on that day, does it?
 There is doubtless some good reason that, at least here, that is the first day of summer rather than midsummer.

 And yet even that isn't always accurate, is it?
 Some years, summer doesn't feel like it has truly hit until well into July, when the temperatures climb and the rain becomes a distant memory.[^13] You're left feeling miserable for weeks on end, wishing for even a drizzle to quench your thirst, or even a bit of cloud cover at night, enough to maybe knock the temperature down into the low seventies so you can finally, *finally* get some sleep and yet the days spiral forwards through heat-haze.